nithinbekal/nithinbekal.github.io/_posts/2015-07-17-rails-action-cable.md

 We've added puma because
-ActionCable runs in a separate process from our main application server, and needs a web server like puma to run.
+ActionCable runs in a separate process from our main application server, and needs a multi-threaded web server like Puma or Thin to run.
+We could still use
+a single-threaded server like Unicorn for running the web app, but the Action Cable app will run separately using Puma/Thin.

 # Adding the views